rbaltrusch/continuo/README.md

                         The mode of the generated music --base-note BASE_NOTE, -b BASE_NOTE
-                        The lowest note used in the generated music (e.g. A3) --motif-length MOTIF_LENGTH
+                        The lowest note used in the generated music (e.g. A3) --motif-length MOTIF_LENGTH, -ml MOTIF_LENGTH
                         The length of the generated motifs --layer-offsets [LAYER_OFFSETS [LAYER_OFFSETS ...]], -o [LAYER_OFFSETS [LAYER_OFFSETS ...]]
-                        The amount of semitones layers should be offset from base note --sophistication SOPHISTICATION, -s SOPHISTICATION
+                        The amount of semitones layers should be offset from base note
+  --sophistication SOPHISTICATION, -so SOPHISTICATION
                         The amount of options that should be considered when generating new notes --variations VARIATIONS, -v VARIATIONS
                         The amount of motif variations to be considered --motifs MOTIFS       The amount of motifs to be considered

 ```

 The help message can be brought up by running: